 Should serious adverse events associated with dietary supplements be reported to FDA?

 Yes.
-CRN and mainstream industry supported the Dietary Supplement and Nonprescription Drug Consumer Protection Act which passed the 109th Congress and was signed into law by President Bush on December 22, 2006.
+The Dietary Supplement industry supported the Dietary Supplement and Nonprescription Drug Consumer Protection Act which passed the 109th Congress and was signed into law by President Bush on December 22, 2006.
 The law requires manufacturers to notify the FDA of all serious adverse events associated with an over-the-counter drug or a dietary supplement that they receive.
 This law strengthens the regulatory structure for dietary supplements and builds greater consumer confidence in this category of FDA-regulated products, thus ensuring and protecting Americans’ continued access to safe, beneficial dietary supplements.
 Consumers have a right to expect that if they report a serious adverse event to a dietary supplement manufacturer, FDA will know about it.

 Is DSHEA a good law?

 Yes.
 DSHEA provides an appropriate framework for regulating the dietary supplement industry, as long as it is enforced.
 In the past several years, FDA has actively engaged in more vigorous implementation of DSHEA and stronger enforcement actions.
-These efforts are encouraged and supported by the mainstream dietary supplement industry.
+These efforts are encouraged and supported by the dietary supplement industry.
 Even top officials at FDA have stated they are not asking Congress to change the law, noting they have adequate authority to remove unsafe supplements from the market.
 DSHEA provides FDA with appropriate regulatory authority, while still allowing consumers to have the desired access to a wide variety of affordable, high quality, safe and beneficial dietary supplement products.